formkit/docs-content/inputs/autocomplete.md

 <ProInstallSnippet></ProInstallSnippet>

+## Basic example
 The autocomplete input allows you to search through a list of options.
-In this first example, let's provide the `options` prop a list of countries.
+In this first example, let's provide the `options` prop a list of countries:

-## Basic example

 <example
 name="Autocomplete"